 According to the American Meteorological Society, the U.S. faces more extreme weather events than any other country on the planet.
-The National Oceanic and Atmospheric Association (NOAA) predicted that there will be 9-13 Atlantic named storms in 2018.
+The Weather Company predicts an above-average 2019 hurricane season–with 14 Atlantic named storms.
 That’s a lot of wind, water, and debris possibly headed straight to your facilities.

 Here are the post-hurricane safety precautions you’ll want to include in your hurricane preparedness and response checklist as you inspect your buildings and what it takes to give the “all clear.”

 Step One: The Physical Assessment